Yew-Kwang Ng

-Yew-Kwang Ng or simply Kwang (黃有光; English pronunciation /'kwæŋ/; born 7 August 1942) is a Malaysian-Australian economist, who is currently Emeritus Professor of Economics at Monash University, and an Honorary Professor at the School of Economics, Peking University.
-In 2007, he was elected as Distinguished Fellow of the Economic Society of Australia.
-He was elected in 1981 to be a Fellow of the Academy of the Social Sciences in Australia; and became a Jubilee Fellow since 2021.
+Yew-Kwang Ng or Kwang (黃有光; English pronunciation /ˈkwæŋ/; born 7 August 1942) is a Malaysian-Australian economist.
+He is an emeritus professor of economics at Monash University and an honorary professor at the School of Economics, Peking University.
+He was elected a Fellow of the Academy of the Social Sciences in Australia in 1981, and a Distinguished Fellow of the Economic Society of Australia in 2007.
+He also received the Award for Outstanding Educational Contribution from Peking University in 2025.

-He has published in a variety of academic disciplines and is best known for his work in welfare economics.
+Ng is known for his work in welfare economics (including social choice theory) and happiness economics.
+In particular, he proposed the theory of third best.
+This theory frees welfare economics from the stranglehold of the theory of second best.
+He has also written on utilitarianism, animal welfare, welfare biology, and effective altruism.

-Life and work
+Life and career

-Yew-Kwang Ng was born during the Second World War, in Japanese-occupied Malaya.
-While in high school, he was drawn to studying economics because of his ambition to "establish communism in an independent Malaysia".

-His views later evolved, influenced by his study of economics and by observing the Cultural Revolution in China and developments in the Soviet Union.
+Ng was born during the Second World War in Japanese-occupied Malaya.
+He has said that, while in high school, he became interested in economics because of an ambition to "establish communism in an independent Malaysia".
+His views later changed, influenced by his study of economics and by events including the Cultural Revolution in China and developments in the Soviet Union.

-Ng graduated with a Bachelor of Commerce from Nanyang University in 1966 and later a Ph.D. from the University of Sydney in 1971.
-During his studies at Nanyang University, and even earlier during his high school years amid periods of unrest, Ng came close to being arrested or expelled several times.
+Ng graduated with a Bachelor of Commerce from Nanyang University in 1966 and received a PhD from the University of Sydney in 1971.
+During his studies at Nanyang University, and earlier during his high school years, he came close to being arrested or expelled several times during periods of political unrest.

-During the 1980s, working as a columnist, Ng wrote in support of Deng Xiaoping's Chinese economic reforms.
-Ng has been a Fellow of the Academy of the Social Sciences in Australia since 1981.
-He held a chair as professor of economics at Monash University between 1985 and 2012 and is now an emeritus professor.
+During the 1980s, while working as a columnist, Ng wrote in support of Deng Xiaoping's reform and opening up.
+He has been a Fellow of the Academy of the Social Sciences in Australia since 1981.
+He was professor of economics at Monash University from 1985 to 2012 and later became emeritus professor.

-Between 2013 and 2019, Ng held the Winsemius chair at the Department of Economics at Nanyang Technological University.
-In 2018, Ng delivered the inaugural Atkinson Memorial lecture at the University of Oxford, dedicated to the memory of Sir Tony Atkinson.
-From July 2019 to December 2020, Ng held the position of Special Chair Professor at the School of Economics at Fudan University, Shanghai.
-He is also a columnist for the Chinese business news NetEase Finance online portal.
+From 2013 to 2019, Ng held the Winsemius Chair at the Department of Economics at Nanyang Technological University.
+In 2018, he delivered the inaugural Atkinson Memorial Lecture at the University of Oxford, dedicated to the memory of Sir Tony Atkinson.
+From July 2019 to December 2020, he was Special Chair Professor at the School of Economics at Fudan University in Shanghai.
+He has also written a column for the Chinese business news portal NetEase Finance.

 Research

-Ng has written or co-authored more than 30 books and published more than two hundred refereed papers in economics and papers on biology, mathematics, philosophy, cosmology, psychology, and sociology.
-He proposed welfare biology as an academic discipline, stating that this has been his more underestimated contribution.
-He published his first academic paper in the Journal of Political Economy, one of the top five economics journals, while he was still an undergraduate student.
+Ng has written or co-authored more than 30 books and published more than 200 refereed papers, mainly in economics, with additional work on biology, mathematics, philosophy, cosmology, psychology, and sociology.
+He proposed welfare biology as a field of research in 1995, and later described it as one of his more underestimated contributions.
+He published his first academic paper in the Journal of Political Economy (one of the top five journals in economics) while he was an undergraduate student.